pygeo/pycmbs/ROADMAP_RELEASE.md

 * [AL,MI] move pycmbs from assembla to github
 * adapt CHANGES file
 * decide for a version number: v1.0 ???
+* how is generation of tagged versions work

 Code clean up and completion
 ----------------------------